Skip to main content

 Historical information in Livespace CRM

-• Potential – full overall worth of won and lost deals – theoretical profit if all of the deals are won
+• Potential – full overall worth of won and lost deals – theoretical profit if all the deals are won.

 • Estimation – the estimation of how many products is going to sell (product of the value of deals and their probability – won and lost).
 The probability of winning is based upon the sales process.